 Trouble Game Despicable Me Edition

-Hasbro has also came out with a “Trouble Game Despicable Me Edition,” which is a version of the classic Trouble game.
+Hasbro has also come out with a “Trouble Game Despicable Me Edition,” which is a version of the classic Trouble game.

 - Features your favorite minion characters